Duke Ellington: Personal life

-In 1938, he left his family (his son was 19) and moved in with Beatrice "Evie" Ellis, a Cotton Club employee.
+In 1938, he left his family (when Mercer was 19) and moved in with Beatrice "Evie" Ellis, a Cotton Club employee.
 Their relationship, though stormy, continued after Ellington met and formed a relationship with Fernanda de Castro Monte in the early 1960s.
 Ellington supported both women for the rest of his life.

 Ellington's sister Ruth (1915–2004) later ran Tempo Music, his music publishing company.
 Ruth's second husband was the bass-baritone McHenry Boatwright, whom she met when he sang at her brother's funeral.
-As an adult, son Mercer Ellington (d.
-1996) played trumpet and piano, led his own band, worked as his father's business manager, and kept the Ellington band alive for 20 years after Duke's death.
+As an adult, Mercer played trumpet and piano, led his own band, worked as his father's business manager, and kept the Ellington band alive for 20 years after Duke's death.

-Ellington was a member of Alpha Phi Alpha and was a Freemason associated with Prince Hall Freemasonry.
+Ellington was a member of the Alpha Phi Alpha fraternity and was a Freemason associated with Prince Hall Freemasonry.

 Death

 Ellington died on May 24, 1974, of complications from lung cancer and pneumonia, aged 75.
 At his funeral, attended by over 12,000 people at the Cathedral of St. John the Divine, Ella Fitzgerald summed up the occasion: "It's a very sad day.
 A genius has passed."

 He was interred in the Woodlawn Cemetery, the Bronx, New York City.